owasp-modsecurity/ModSecurity/README.md

 Please do not make public any security issue.
 Contact us at: security@modsecurity.org reporting the issue.
-Once the problem is fixed your credits will be given.
+Once the problem is fixed your credit will be given.

 ## Feature request

-It will be a pleasure to discuss any feature request with the community, also, feel free to open GitHub issues requesting for new features.
-Before opening a new issue, please check if there is one already opened with the same subject.
+We are open to discussing any new feature request with the community via the mailing lists.
+You can alternativly, feel free to open GitHub issues requesting new features.
+Before opening a new issue, please check if there is one already opened on the same topic.

 ## Packing